 Parents hardly get a chance of knowing how their child is faring in school.
 Most of them spend their time at work as their kids are busy learning.
 Homework serves as a great tool in updating parents on the academic progress of their children.
 Furthermore, since they know their kids well, they can assist teachers in determining the best solution for helping the children in case they’re struggling with learning.

-The key to becoming a better student is practice; since homework mainly comprises of the things that were taught earlier in school, it helps students to better understand what they learned.
-This is especially helpful with subjects like mathematics which require constant practice.
+The key to becoming a better student is practice; since homework mainly comprises of the things that were taught earlier in school, rehearsing is especially helpful when you do my history homework to better understand what you have learned.
+This can be also helpful with subjects like mathematics which require constant practice.

 Personal Development of a Student